jerng/studies/aws-lambda/os-only-c/README.md

   `samples-modified`
 - it does not have to be *statically* compiled
-- whereas, binaries uploaded via web console to a Lambda Layer, are executable at the Lambda runtime's `/opt/` folder
+- whereas, binaries uploaded via web console to a Lambda Layer, are executable at the Lambda runtime's `/opt/` folder; and so are binaries uploaded via web console to the Lambda Code Source tab as a `.zip`
     - however, binaries uploaded via web console to the Lambda runtime's `/var/task/` folder do not seem to be executable, even if they are set with executable permissions ... this is not clearly documented, but it may be a security precaution
-- so far, it is not possible to make `/var/task/bootstrap` a binary executable, so it remains a Bash command language script, which calls to `/opt/run-dynamic`, which is a binary executable compiled from `http-get-then-post.c`
+- so `/var/task/bootstrap`, a binary executable is uploaded as a `.zip` to Lambda Code Source tab in the web console
-- compilation was successful on a EC2 `t4g.nano` which uses the same `graviton2`
+- `bootstrap`'s compilation from `http-get-then-post.c` was successful on a EC2
-  CPU as Lambda's arm64 runtime ... the executable binary was then `scp`-ed out before being uploaded to Lambda as a layer
+  `t4g.nano` which uses the same `graviton2` CPU as Lambda's arm64 runtime ...
+  the executable binary was then `scp`-ed out before being uploaded to Lambda as a layer
-    - cross-compilation was not successful on Ubuntu 22.04, x86_64, via `aarch64-linux-gnu-gcc`
+    - cross-compilation was NOT successful on Ubuntu 22.04, x86_64, via `aarch64-linux-gnu-gcc`, because I am not smart enough to finish this work
--  once that is done, removing `curl` commands seemed to reduce resource consumption significantly
+-  moving from `curl` commands called in `bootstrap.sh` to `libcurl` calls from `bootstrap` seemed to reduce resource consumption significantly
+   - however this is still slower than the native Rust runtime's Hello world which clocks in at around 1.7ms; probably, this is because the C `bootstrap` is currently REINITIALISING UPON EVERY REQUEST, instead of preserving things like `libcurl` contexts and `regex` compilations for reuse
 ```
 Billed Duration:     37     ms      5     ms best case without init
 Init Duration:       32.15  ms